supercharge/docs/packages/arrays.md

 ## Introduction
 The [`@supercharge/arrays`](https://github.com/supercharge/arrays) package is an extended array class with helpful methods like `.isEmpty()`, `last()` and `.findLast()`, `.flatMap(callback)`, and many more.

-`@supercharge/arrays` is a wrapper around JavaScript arrays providing dozens of useful and convenient methods that are not available in native JavaScript arrays
+`@supercharge/arrays` is a wrapper around JavaScript arrays providing dozens of useful and convenient methods that are not available in native JavaScript arrays.

 ## Installation